maximeYon/MMD/mdm/readme.txt

 s.nii_fn  - full path to a nifti file s.xps     - the eXperimental Parameter Structure s.mask_fn - (optional) path to a nifti file with a 3D mask
-               that determined which parts of the data that contains actual data and not just background
+               that determines which parts of the data that contains actual data and not just background

 EXPERIMENTAL PARAMETER STRUCTURE (xps)